 - Static graphics: R is rich with facilities for creating and developing interesting static graphics.
 R contains functionality for many plot types including graphic maps, mosaic plots, biplots, and the list goes on.

-- Probability distributions: Probability distributions play a vital role in statistics and by using R we can easily handle various types of probability distribution such as Binomial Distribution, Normal Distribution, Chi-squared Distribution and many more.
+- Probability distributions: Probability distributions play a vital role in statistics and by using R we can easily handle various types of probability distributions such as Binomial Distribution, Normal Distribution, Chi-squared Distribution, and many more.

 Since R is much similar to other widely used languages syntactically, it is easier to code and learn in R. Programs can be written in R in any of the widely used IDE like R Studio, Rattle, Tinn-R, etc. After writing the program save the file with the extension .r.
 To run the program use the following command on the command line:

 Welcome to GFG!

 - R is the most comprehensive statistical analysis package.
 As new technology and concepts often appear first in R.

 - As R programming language is an open source.
 Thus, you can run R anywhere and at any time.

 - R programming language is suitable for GNU/Linux and Windows operating systems.